andrefernandes/docker-shellinabox/README.md

 is "mysecret").
 Tha container start script (startshell.sh) looks for a GID environment variable that should contain the "docker" gid from the host (again, look in "runshell.sh" where this gid is fetched).

+A variable SIAPORT on the host can be used to change ShellInABox host port (default is 4200).

 So, in short: